Ty-R/discord-item-catalogue/README.md

 * Updating the price: `!cat update -p 10 : 20 gold`
 * Updating the loction: `!cat update -l 10 : plot 5`

-### Removing a listing
+### Removing listings

 The simplest way to remove a listing, is:

 `!cat remove [listing ID]`

-### Bulk removal

-Sometimes you may want to remove many listings at once.
-This can be done with a comma-separated list of listing IDs, for example:

-`!cat remove 1, 2, 3` would remove listings with IDs of 1, 2, and 3.
+Multiple listings can be removed by adding more IDs:

+`!cat remove [comma-separated listing IDs]`

+# Admin

-### Removal of listings owned by another user
+An admin user can delete listings owned by another user, and remove users from the catalogue entirely.

-Admins skip the owner check when removing listings.
-This is so that inappropriate listings, or listings owned by an inactive user, can be removed.
-The remove command is identical to the existing one but admins may want to use the IDs instead of item names:

-`!cat remove [listing id]`

-### Purging a user

-If an inactive user has many listings then we can purge them from the catalogue.
-This is an admin-locked command:

-`!cat purge [username]`

 ### Adding admins

+Only admins can add other admins:

+`!cat admin [add|remove] : [Discord ID]`

+### Listing users

+Returns some information about all users the catalogue currently has:

+`!cat users`

+### Deleting listings owned by another user

+An admin can delete other users' listings by:

+`!cat delete [listing id]`

-A user can be made an admin by adding their Discord user ID to the config.
+Multiple listings can be removed by adding more IDs:

+`!cat delete [comma-separated listing IDs]`

+### Removing a user from the catalogue

+If a user is no longer active then they, and all their listings, can be removed fom the catalogue:

+`!cat purge [Discord ID]`

 # Help output